siyanz6717/DSCI_510_Final_Siyang_Zhang/README.md

 ## Installation and Setup

 ### Prerequisites
-Ensure you have Python 3.8+ installed as well as the libraries in requirement.txt
+Ensure you have `Python 3.8+` installed as well as the libraries in `requirement.txt`.

 ### Create a Virtual Environment
 Run the following command in your terminal to create a virtual environment named `venv`: